HIV/AIDS in Jamaica: Prevalence

-Recent data from high-risk groups suggest that at least 9 percent of commercial sex workers and 20 to 30 percent of men who have sex with men (MSM) are estimated to be HIV-positive.
-Men and women aged 20 to 39 account for 54 percent of reported AIDS cases in Jamaica.
-First detected in 1982, HIV is present in all of Jamaica’s parishes, but Kingston, St. Andrew, and St. James – the three most urbanized parishes – have the majority of cases, with St James being the highest overall.
-UNAIDS estimates that 25,000 people in Jamaica are HIV-infected.
+In 2008, at least 9 percent of commercial sex workers and 20 to 30 percent of men who have sex with men (MSM) were estimated to be HIV-positive.
+Men and women aged 20 to 39 accounted for 54 percent of reported AIDS cases in Jamaica.
+First detected in 1982, HIV is present in all of Jamaica’s parishes.
+Kingston, St. Andrew, and St. James – the three most urbanized parishes – have the majority of cases, with St James being the highest overall.
+In 2008, UNAIDS estimated that 25,000 people in Jamaica are HIV-infected.

 The primary contributors to the epidemic are sociocultural, behavioral, and economic factors that result in risky behaviors such as multiple sex partners, older men having sex with younger women, and early sexual debut.
-A 2004 Behavioral Surveillance Survey demonstrated that 89 percent of males and 78 percent of females aged 15 to 24 had sex with a nonmarital or noncohabitating partner in the preceding 12 months (2006).
+In 2004, 89 percent of males and 78 percent of females aged 15 to 24 had sex with a nonmarital or noncohabitating partner in the preceding 12 months (2006).
 Fifty-six percent of males and 16 percent of females had multiple sex partners in the preceding 12 months.
 Among patients attending sexually transmitted infection (STI) clinics in Kingston, St. Andrew, and St. James, HIV infection rates reached 5 percent.

 In the general population, overall AIDS case rates among men continue to exceed the rates among women.
-However, surveillance data, as presented by Dr. Peter Figueroa of Jamaica’s Ministry of Health (MOH) at the U.S. Government-sponsored sixth annual Caribbean U.S. Chiefs of Mission Conference on HIV/AIDS held in Jamaica in October 2007, indicate that adolescent females (10 to 19 years old) are 2.7 times more likely to be infected than same-age males.
+Surveillance data, as presented by Dr. Peter Figueroa of Jamaica’s Ministry of Health (MOH) at the U.S. Government-sponsored sixth annual Caribbean U.S. Chiefs of Mission Conference on HIV/AIDS held in Jamaica in October 2007, indicated that adolescent females (10 to 19 years old) are 2.7 times more likely to be infected than same-age males.

 Young women are particularly at risk because they find it difficult to negotiate whether and when to have sex and how to protect themselves from pregnancy and disease.
 For example, the “sugar daddy” phenomenon, in which young women and girls exchange sex with older men for material or financial gain, is common.
 Gender inequality, high levels of unemployment, persistent poverty, rising crime and violence, population mobility, and the growing commercial sex trade – including sex tourism – compound the country’s vulnerability to the HIV/AIDS epidemic.